AirGuanZ/cuj/README.md

 ### Call Functions

-A CUJ function can not be called within another CUJ function.
+A CUJ function can only be called within another CUJ function.
 The calling syntax is very similar to C++ —— just use the return value of `to_callable` or `Context::begin_function` as a functor.
 For example, to call `my_add_float` in another function:

 ```cpp
 {